Special Programs for Families

 Survivors' and Dependents' Education Assistance (DEA): DEA is an education program that provides education funding to survivors' and dependents of qualifying veterans.
 Click here for more information on elibibility and how to apply.
 Click here for a payment table for this program.

 Aid and Attendance Pension (A&A): A&A is a supplement to the VA Pension program and provides benefits to veterans and suriving spouses who require the regular attendance of another person to assist them in eating, bathing, dressing, cooking, leaving home, etc. This program is paid in additon to the additional VA Pension program, and to qualify, you must be eligible for the VA Pension Program first.
 To find out if you are eligible, click here.
 To apply, you will need to file a VA Form 21-534 (Surviving Spouse) or VA Form 21-526 (Veteran) along with a copy of the veteran's DD-214 (or separation papers), medical evalution from a physician, current medical issues, net worth limitations, and net income, along with out-of-pocket medical expenses with the same VA Regional Office where you applied for the VA Pension.
-For more information visit the VA's website, or see the A&A FAQ Section.
+For more information visit the VA's website.
 Click here to find a service organization that can help you with your claim.